diegodescartable/CAMPCraftXP/README.md

 **Tab**, **Z**, **C**, **E**, **Esc**, **Space** - Force abort script to avoid accidental scrapping since they are CAMP UI keys

-Note: A log will be created in ths script's folder containing some information on execution and errors
+Note: A log will be created in ths script's folder containing some information on execution and errors (still needs a lot of work but it helped during development)

 ### Changelog